shu-htk/tip-dev/doc/ref/help.md

 # help

-It shows all commands of the tip interpriter.
+It shows all commands of the tip interpreter.

 ```
 tip> help